Documents / Sentinel Security / Features

 Security Header Settings

-Security Header Settings is a Pro-exclusive feature that allows you to configure HTTP security headers directly from the admin dashboard.
+Security Header Settings allows you to configure HTTP security headers directly from the admin dashboard.

 Why Dashboard-Based Configuration Matters